UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 If you are landing at Dubai International Airport and planning to use the on-arrival option, here are the Dubai airport visa on arrival rules and UAE entry rules at DXB you must know:

-- Your US Green Card must be valid for at least 6 months
+Your US permanent residency must be valid for at least 6 months

-UAE immigration rules for Green Card holders at DXB are enforced strictly.
-Do not assume that your Green Card alone guarantees entry.
+UAE immigration rules for US residency holders at DXB are enforced strictly.
+Do not assume that your permanent residency alone guarantees entry.

 Dubai Visa vs Abu Dhabi Visa Rules: What Is the Difference?